werls/drawbot-halftone/README.md

 ## Batch processing with presets

-You can use the following command to apply the halftone effect to all images in a folder, using a preset:
+You can use the following command to process multiple images with the same preset.

 ```bash
 for file in folder/*; do python main.py --path "$file" --preset=presets/halftone-pc-portraits.json; done